OmenApps/django-tomselect/docs/example_app/styling.md

-# Bootstrap 4 Styling Demo
+# Styling Demos

 ## Example Overview

-This example demonstrates the use of `django_tomselect` with Bootstrap 4 styling to create responsive, dynamic `<select>` fields.
+This example demonstrates the use of `django_tomselect` with Default, Bootstrap 4, and Bootstrap 5 styling to create responsive, dynamic `<select>` fields.
 The example includes various configurations for single and multiple selections, highlighting the integration with a modern CSS framework.

 ### What problem does it solve?
 This setup simplifies the creation of user-friendly, visually appealing dropdowns with advanced features like: